PhilippeBaratta/COVMOS/README.md

 # References

-If you are using COVMOS in a publication, please refer the code by citing the following paper:
+If you are using COVMOS in a publication, please refer the code by citing the following papers:

-(Baratta et al. 22, in prep.)
+@article{Baratta:2019bta,
+    author = "Baratta, Philippe and Bel, Julien and Plaszczynski, Stephane and Ealet, Anne", title = "{High-precision Monte-Carlo modelling of galaxy distribution}", eprint = "1906.09042",
+    archivePrefix = "arXiv",
+    primaryClass = "astro-ph.CO",
+    doi = "10.1051/0004-6361/201936163",
+    journal = "Astron.
+Astrophys.",
+    volume = "633",
+    pages = "A26",
+    year = "2020"
+}

+@article{Baratta:2022gqd,
+    author = "Baratta, Philippe and Bel, Julien and Gouyou Beauchamps, Sylvain and Carbone, Carmelita", title = "{COVMOS: a new Monte Carlo approach for galaxy clustering analysis}", eprint = "2211.13590",
+    archivePrefix = "arXiv",
+    primaryClass = "astro-ph.CO",
+    doi = "10.1051/0004-6361/202245683",
+    journal = "Astron.
+Astrophys.",
+    volume = "673",
+    pages = "A1",
+    year = "2023"
+}

 Also if you used the [classy](https://github.com/lesgourg/class_public) or the [NBodyKit](https://github.com/bccp/nbodykit) modules, you should cite the original works.